Head of Music: Mrs K Sidwell

-I teach the KS3 curriculum in Year 7 and 8 with topics in a specific order to build on the knowledge and skills learnt and developed in the previous topic focusing on the elements of music, following the national curriculum.
+We teach the KS3 curriculum in Year 7, 8 and 9 with topics in a specific order to build on the knowledge and skills learnt and developed in the previous topic focusing on the elements of music, following the national curriculum.

 In Year 7 students cover the following topics:

 - What is Music: Learning about the elements of music and different instruments, looking at the elements of music using the Djembes and learning about the history of this instrument.

 - Duration: Understanding rhythm and written notation and using the elements of music to perform Samba music and learning about the culture of Brazilian carnival.

 - Pitch: Understanding treble clef and learning to play the keyboard.

 - Famous Classical Composers: Learning about different classical composers and learning to play Fur Elise and other classic pieces on the keyboard.

 - Chords and Ukuleles: Learn about chord structures using the ukulele.